VitthalGupta/customer_review_intention/README.md

 - Use embeddings from already classified reviews for better attribute classification and to reduce API usage.
 - Enhance semantic matching by incorporating additional NLP techniques such as TF-IDF similarity and BERT embeddings.
-- Add synonym handling to improve attribute extraction accuracy.
-- Create a documentation that extracts doctring as source.
+- Create a documentation that extracts doctring from code.

 ## Known Issues

-- The spelling of the words may be worng due to stemmer.
+- The spelling of the words may be wrong due to stemmer.
 - Need a fixed pool of attributes to map with the extracted attributes.
-That would have been possible, if we could have known the product for which the review is given.
-(ASUMPTION: The product is something related to cosmetics)
+That would have been possible, if we could have known the product for which the review is given. (**ASSUMPTION: The product is something related to cosmetics**)